codemanas/cm-typesense-docs/docs/tsfwc.md

 3. **Pagination** - Enable pagination

+4. **Routing** - Enabling this option will activate routing, allowing you to share the URL with the applied filter.

-4. **Show featured products first** - Display featured products first while filtering or searching products
+5. **Show featured products first** - Display featured products first while filtering or searching products

-5. **Search placeholder** - Change placeholder text on the shop's search
+6. **Search placeholder** - Change placeholder text on the shop's search

-6. **Hijack Product Search** - Hijack WooCommerce search widget and block with Autocomplete.
+7. **Hijack Product Search** - Hijack WooCommerce search widget and block with Autocomplete.

 ![Product Setting](img/setting.png)